NO law firm in Oklahoma has won more medical cases at trial than Clark & Mitchell.

-Requirements for Malpractice Claims
+Requirements for Medical Malpractice Claims

-Step 1: Always consult an attorney first.
+As the First requirement for medical malpractice claim, consult an attorney first.
 This should seem obvious as most people do not know the law as well as one who practices it.

 Your malpractice attorney will help you file your claim on time.
 Since malpractice cases must be filed before the state’s statute of limitations runs out, your attorney can tell you how long you have to file.

 The statute of limitations for malpractice varies from state to state, but if you would like to find out what the statute of limitations is for Oklahoma, you can ask Steven E. Clark, an Oklahoma medical malpractice.